 Is there a man alive who hasn’t referred to women privately in a way he’s not proud of?
 I have 4 brothers and 3 sons, guy talk is supposed to be just that – guys.
 Not something for the public to hear every locker room thought…

 Men have held this privilege over women–for millennia.

 After hearing the tape of Trump and Bush, I can’t look at my husband.

 I don’t want him near me.

-(He is a kind, conscious man.)
+My husband is a kind, conscious man.

-Something inside me is searing.
+But something inside me is searing.